 (e)We are responsible for making sure that each part of the holiday you book with us which is itemised in the confirmation invoice is provided to a reasonable standard and as was advertised by us (or as changed and accepted by you).
 If any part of the holiday itemised in the confirmation invoice is not provided as described and this spoils your holiday, we will pay you appropriate compensation (subject to paragraphs 6(f), 6(g) and 6(h) of the terms and conditions).

-(f) We have no liability in respect of anything that happens (including injury, illness or death unless in these instances the cause is the direct negligence of IGOSKi or its employees) outside the scope of this holiday contract and in particular there is no liability under this contract for accidents or complaints arising out of the performance of excursions or activities that do not form part of the pre-arranged holiday you book in the UK before your departure.
+(f) We have no liability in respect of anything that happens (including injury, illness or death unless in these instances the cause is the direct negligence of Alpine Elements or its employees) outside the scope of this holiday contract and in particular there is no liability under this contract for accidents or complaints arising out of the performance of excursions or activities that do not form part of the pre-arranged holiday you book in the UK before your departure.
 We are not liable for the standards of public services provided by or for municipal, state or other government authorities in the place where the holiday takes place.

 (g) Even where liability might otherwise arise it is accepted that there is none where the cause of the injury, illness, death or other loss and/or damage is the result of any customer’s own fault; the fault of some person unconnected with the provision of the facilities and services within the scope of this contract or arises due to unusual and unforeseeable circumstances beyond our control the consequences of which could not have been avoided even if reasonable care had been exercised or an event which we or our suppliers or subcontractors could not have foreseen or forestalled even with the exercise of reasonable care.